carabina/Visuality/README.md

 ```

 The first parameter is a type of window.
 Usually it should be `UIWindow.self`, but you might want to create custom `UIWindow` subclass.
 In this case, you can simply switch to new `UIWindow` subclass by replacing first parameter with appropriate type.

+The second parameter shows whether window should be made key and visible automatically.

 The last parameter is a configuration block which allows you to prepare window before displaying it on the screen.
 You can set background color, make window key and visible, etc. Also, which is important, you need to update `window` property of `AppDelegate` object within this configuration block if you want to use window as key and visible.